luisbernardinello/unesp-cs-degree-courses/README.md

 ## 📋 Overview

 This repository contains projects, assignments, and materials from the courses I completed during my Computer Science degree at UNESP (São Paulo State University) in Bauru.
-Each discipline is organized in its own directory, showcasing the practical work and knowledge acquired throughout my academic journey.

 ## 🎓 Disciplines Included